 Then, when you set the hook, it should come out of the plastic and hook the fish.

 Fishing a drop shot rig is not overly complicated.

-I’ll break it down into 2 main ways to fish the rig.
-Vertically and horizontally.
+I’ll break it down into two main ways to fish the rig: vertically and horizontally.